Outsourcing: India overview

 IP rights and licences

-While care is taken to protect IP rights, such as copyrights, trade secrets, inventions, ideas, formulae, source and object codes, know-how, improvements, and so on, the transfer of IP rights provides challenges.
+While care is taken to protect intellectual property (IP) rights, such as copyrights, trade secrets, inventions, ideas, formulae, source and object codes, know-how, improvements, and so on, the transfer of IP rights provides challenges.
 While copyright can be transferred automatically from an employee to an employer, the same is not true for a patent right.
 In the case of an independent contractor, the supplier must be careful to ensure the assignment of the IP rights.

 Due diligence conducted on the supplier should reveal whether the supplier has contracts with its employees and consultants for the assignment of IP rights developed by them.
-Importantly, on the creation of a specific IP rights (particularly where there could be a patent right), the supplier should ensure that independent contractors and employees assign the IP rights and execute all necessary documentation to validate that assignment.
+Importantly, on the creation of specific IP rights (particularly where there could be a patent right), the supplier should ensure that independent contractors and employees assign the IP rights and execute all necessary documentation to validate that assignment.
 It is advisable to include provisions allowing the party registering the IP rights in its name to seek further documents to perfect its title.

 The customer should aim at obtaining an exclusive, royalty-free, irrevocable, perpetual and worldwide assignment of IP rights from the supplier.
 Any deed of assignment should specifically state that the assignment is in perpetuity and worldwide, and that the assignment does not lapse in the event the assignee does not exercise the rights assigned within a period of one year from the date of assignment.
 The assignment should identify the work and clearly specify the rights being assigned.